WiseGuru/Community-Digital-Garden-Docs/DeploymentGuides/How to host a Digital Garden on Cloudflare.md

 >Failed addition of headers:
 ![](../assets/images/b40106512d1ddacb4276eb1ad02ee057.png)

-You can also go to [Security Header Scanner by Probely](https://securityheaders.com) to view your site's current headers after the deployment succeeds.^[You might be wondering about the Content-Security-Policy warning; I don't want to distract from this guide, but here's why I gave up trying to impletement [CSP on Digital Gardens](CSP%20on%20Digital%20Gardens)]
+You can also go to [Security Header Scanner by Probely](https://securityheaders.com) to view your site's current headers after the deployment succeeds.[^6]

 And that's it!
 Finally!
 Now go write some stuff and publish it.